 First year introductory module on a range of topics in epistemology (analysis of knowledge; perception), metaphysics (metaphysics of objects; existence), philosophy of mind (physicalism and consciousness).
 The course instructor was Rory Madden.

-Please get in touch if you would like to see my teaching dossier including course outlines.
+Please get in touch for my teaching dossier including course outlines.